About

 In March of 1923 the Guilford Garden Club was organized by a group of six energetic ladies.
 During the first year, twenty-two additional members were invited to join.
 In 1929 the Club became one of sixteen Charter Member clubs forming the Federated Garden Clubs of Maryland.
 At that time, Baltimore was building a new art museum in Wyman Park, near the Johns Hopkins University.
 The Guilford Garden Club designed and established a garden, named the Guilford Garden Court, on the new museum’s grounds.
 The maintenance of this garden became a major project of the Club for many years

 In 1948 the Club became the ninth garden club in Maryland to be made a member of the Garden Club of America.
-In that same year, the Club organized the Guilford House and Garden Pilgrimage.
+In that same year, the Club organized the Maryland House and Garden Pilgrimage.

 1976 saw the establishment of a bicentennial project which included landscaping and planting the grounds of Old Otterbein Church on the corner of Sharp and Conway streets.
 This was continually maintained until the 1990’s, when the city of Baltimore reshaped the streets to accommodate the building of Oriole Park at Camden Yards and the expansion of the Convention Center.